Optimization-based Learning for Dynamic Load Planning in Trucking Service Networks: The Benefits of Optimization and Learning

 \textit{\textbf{Case 3:}} Same as \textit{Case 1}, but with more than one trailer type available at the terminal

 \textit{\textbf{Case 4:}} Same as \textit{Case 2}, but with more than one trailer type available at the terminal

-\begin{proposition} Cases $3$ and $4$ are weakly NP-Hard \end{proposition} \begin{proof} In the optimal solution in \textit{Case} $3$ the volume of each commodity $k$ is assigned to its only compatible sort pair $s_k$.
-Thus, it remains to decide the optimal combination of trailer types required to containerize the volume on every sort pair.
-This is the minimum knapsack problem (see \cite{csirik1991heuristics} for the problem definition) for each sort pair (that has more than one trailer type) as shown in \ref{mkp} which is known to be weakly NP-Hard.
+\begin{proposition} Cases $3$ and $4$ are weakly NP-Hard \end{proposition} \begin{proof} In the optimal solution in \textit{Case} $3$, the volume of each commodity $k$ is assigned to its only outbound terminal $a_k$.
+Thus, it remains to decide the optimal combination of trailer types required to containerize the volume assigned to every outbound terminal.
+This is the minimum knapsack problem (see \cite{csirik1991heuristics} for the problem definition) for each outbound terminal (that has more than one trailer type) as shown in \ref{mkp}, which is known to be weakly NP-Hard.

-Similarly, for \textit{Case} $4$ there exists an optimal solution in which the volume of all commodities is assigned to one sort pair $s^* \in S$, i.e. $x^k_{s^*} = q^k \ \forall k \in K$ and it remains to solve a minimum knapsack problem for the sort pair $s^*$ due to which \textit{Case} 4 is weakly NP-Hard. \end{proof}
+Similarly, for \textit{Case} $4$, there exists an optimal solution in which the volume of all commodities is assigned to one outbound terminal $a^* \in A$, i.e., $x^k_{a^*} = q^k \ \forall k \in K$ and it remains to solve a minimum knapsack problem for the outbound terminal $a^*$ due to which \textit{Case} 4 is weakly NP-Hard. \end{proof}